Presentations features

 A Presentation must always have at least one author.
 The Become an Author action ensures continuity of ownership and guarantees that author-level access is maintained for governance and content management purposes.

-These actions allow authors to grant or revoke authoring rights for other users included in the Presentation's sharing list.
+These actions allow authors to grant or revoke authoring permissions for users included in the Presentation's sharing list.
+This enables controlled collaboration while maintaining governance over content modifications.

-A Presentation must always include at least one user with author permissions.
-This rule applies to both user removal and author permission management: it is not possible to remove all users from a Presentation or revoke author access from the last remaining author.
+A Presentation must always have at least one user with author permissions.
+For this reason, it is not possible to remove all users from a Presentation or revoke author access from the last remaining author.